-A Debt Management Plan (DMP) is an informal agreement between you and those you owe money to.
-Unlike other options, a DMP is not legally-binding and it is therefore important to remember that your creditors are not obliged to agree to your proposal.
+A Debt Management Plan (DMP) is an informal agreement between you and those you owe.
+Unlike other options, a DMP is not legally-binding, and it is, therefore, essential to remember that your creditors are not obliged to agree to your proposal.

-Below you can view a list of Frequently Asked Questions
+Scroll down for a list of Frequently Asked Questions.

 Simply complete the form to see if you qualify for any of the available debt solutions.